JoaoGuimaraes22/Apps4Good_News/README.md

-#MyApp
+# About
-This is an App about dysplaying news and info about national politics
+This is an application used for displaying news and info about national politics;
+Used HTML, CSS and JavaScript for the website, and had it deployed on Azure initally for a school competition.